ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ### Vertical structure of atmosphere and soil

-The atmosphere is devided in four vertical layers:
+The atmosphere is divided in four vertical layers:

 1. the top of the canopy which links the external driver to the module,
 1. the upper canopy where most photosynthetic activity occurs,